kevin-smrt/kevin-smrt/README.md

 ## 👋 ABOUT ME
 My name is **Kévin Sanmartin**, from France.
 I'm a **junior** Front-End developer.
 I really enjoy learning new skills !

-I started with C and C++ and now I am currently a React/NextJS Front-Dev developper @Cosmospace
+I started with C and C++ and now I am currently a React/NextJS Front-Dev developper

 - 🔭 I’m currently learning Next.js